clay/amphora/README.md

   _placeholder: Type your life story here
 ```

-Of course, all of these values are optional.
+The schema.yml file also works without these values; everything is optional.
 More details about schema.yml are available in the [byline-editor](https://github.com/nymag/byline-editor) project.

 ### Advanced Topics